The Art of Imperfection

 Write Drunk, Edit Sober

-Now, let’s learn how great masters like Leonardo were able to resolve the many challenges of creativity through their timeless processes, so you can solve practical problems in your own life and innovate like a master.
+Now, let’s learn how great masters like Leonardo were able to resolve the many challenges of creativity through their timeless creative processes, so you can solve practical problems in your own life and innovate like a master.

 Defining Perfectionism over Time